 Derived from Latin leo

-Roman family name which was derived from MARCELLUS
+Roman family name that was derived from Marcellus

 .
 Saint Marcellinus was a pope of the early 4th century who was supposedly martyred during the persecutions of the Roman emperor Diocletian.